me-box/lib-node-databox/samples/driver-hello-world/README.md

              dockerfile: Dockerfile${DATABOX_ARCH}
          image: driver-hello-world

- Then run
+ Then run on terminal.

-      ./startDatbox.sh dev
+ ./databox-start dev

 This will build all the local databox images and set up the local app store.

-Finaly upload the manifest file:

-     go to http://127.0.0.1:8181 in a web browser

-     select upload and chose /lib-node-databox/samples/driver-hello-world/databox-manifest.json
+Next step is to open the local manifest server in a web brower by pointing this address http://127.0.0.1:8181 and upload app-manifest /lib-node-databox/samples/driver-hello-world/databox-manifest.json.
+Once manifest is uploaded, close the the local manifest server by closing the browser.

+If you point browser to databox user interface https://127.0.0.1:8989, you can see app-hello-world in the registered drivers tabs.
+Now using databox user interface you can install  the driver by clicking on the install button.